⭐️ Delving deeper into packaging materials with rigid boxes

 However, it won’t be as durable or protective as other packaging types such as corrugated, but still offers your products a sturdy construction.

-Flexible packaging can bend easily, so it can take whatever shape you need.
+Flexible packaging, on the other hand, can bend easily, so it can take whatever shape you need.

-It is important to recognize the distinction from rigid packaging to rigid boxes.
+It is important to recognize the distinction between rigid packaging and rigid boxes.

-Rigid boxes accounts for a small but fast-growing segment within the gigantic rigid packaging industry of nearly 50% of the global packaging market.
+Rigid boxes account for a small but fast-growing segment within the gigantic rigid packaging market.

 Types of Rigid Packaging